teamwalnut/rescript-urql/README.md

 #### 4. Send an introspection query to your API.

-Finally, you'll need to send an introspection query to your GraphQl API.
-This allows `@baransu/graphql_ppx_re` to generate a `graphql_schema.json` at the root of your project that it can use to type check your queries. **You should check this file into version control** and keep it updated as your API changes.
-To do this:
+Finally, you'll need to send an introspection query to your GraphQl API, using a tool like [`graphql-cli`](https://github.com/Urigo/graphql-cli/).
+You should generate a file called `graphql_schema.json` at the root of your project that your chosen PPX preprocessor can use to type check your queries. **You should check this file into version control** and keep it updated as your API changes.

+If using `grapqhl_ppx_re`, follow the instructions [here](https://github.com/baransu/graphql_ppx_re#usage).

+If using `graphql_ppx`, you'll already have a little utility to help you generate the `graphql_schema.json` file:

 ```sh
 yarn send-introspection-query <your_graphql_endpoint>
 ```

-Simply re-run this script at anytime to regenerate the `graphql_schema.json` file.
-See the [docs for `graphql_ppx_re`](https://github.com/baransu/graphql_ppx_re#usage) for more assistance.
+Simply re-run this script at anytime to regenerate the `graphql_schema.json` file according to your latest backend schema.
+See the [docs for `graphql_ppx_re`](https://github.com/baransu/graphql_ppx_re#usage) and the docs for [`grapqhl_ppx`](https://github.com/mhallin/graphql_ppx) for more assistance.

 ### Older Versions